johnmaguire/Cardinal/README.md

         cardinal.event_manager.remove_callback("irc.invite", self.callback_id)
 ```

 Registering events is easy too.
-Simply call `cardinal.event_manager.register` with the name of your event, and the number of parameters that will be passed in when you fire the event.
+Simply call `EventManager.register()` (accessible from within an event handler or command method as `cardinal.event_manager.register()` with the name of your event, and the number of parameters that will be passed in when you fire the event.
 Preferably, your event should be prefixed with the name of your plugin, followed by a period.
 For example `urls.match` for a `urls` plugin that found a matching URL.
 For example:

 ```python
 class URLsPlugin(object):